 Fewer than 1 in 100 people have these effects.

-- Nervous disorders such as anxiety, nervousness, feeling irritable, drowsiness, memory problems, difficulty sleeping
+- Nervous disorders, such as anxiety, nervousness, feeling irritable, drowsiness, or memory problems

 - Changes in sensation, especially touch

 - A faster heart rate or feeling of the heart beating (palpitations)